 Anyone doing American genealogy research should take the time to review the Red Book.
 The guide is alphabetical by state and is laid out consistently for each state, making it easy to use.

-Under each state you will find a short history about the state and information on where to find:
+Under each page you will find a short history about the state and information on where to find the following:

 - Vital Records

 - Land Records